Company Core Values - Defined With 5 Inspiring Examples

 2. Elsevier

-While you may not be familiar with the name, Elsevier are a renowned publisher of academic material.
+While you may not be familiar with the name, Elsevier is a renowned publisher of academic material.
 Science and healthcare facilities across the world rely on the quality of their content.

 Despite being founded an impressive 140 years ago, Elsevier’s company values reflect a modern organization with contemporary principles.
 Fairness, diversity, and innovation drive their mission to make a positive impact on society.
 Their 35 Employee Resource Groups provide communities for like-minded staff to support and grow.